 The cost of living

-As any other country, housing rents in France differ significantly across major cities and small towns.
+Like any other country, housing rents in France differ significantly across major cities and small towns.
 Housing is 70-95% pricier in Paris than in southern cities like Perpignan, Marseille, and Nice.
 An average one-bedroom apartment in central Paris would cost about EUR 1,100 monthly.
 Still, France is cheaper than several other developed countries.
-Average rents in France are 38% lower than the US and 7% lower than in Germany.
+Average rents in France are 38% lower than in the US and 7% lower than in Germany.
 Monthly utilities in France also cost about 32% less than in Germany.

-Social security and pension
+Social Security and pension